cashubtc/nuts/dlc.md

 }
 ```

-The funder cannot use this ecash proof for anything _except_ for funding a DLC with root hash `2db63c...`, and doing so requires a minimum funding amount of 10,000 satoshis.
-The funder would need to find another 5,904 available satoshis in proofs to fund the DLC with this proof as an input.
+The funder cannot use this ecash proof for anything _except_ for funding a DLC with root hash `2db63c...`, and doing so requires a minimum funding amount of 10,000 satoshis ([after subtracting fees](#fees)).
+The funder would need to find at least another 5,904 available satoshis in proofs to fund the DLC with this proof as an input.

 ### Mint Registration